 The second “semester” of our night school is currently underway, with topics such as “Neoliberalism and Globalization” and “Eco-Socialism and the Green New Deal” on the curriculum.
 Headed by CDSA Political Education Officer Ramsin Canon in conjunction with members from across the chapter, the night school is a low-stakes, high-reward venue for new and more seasoned members alike to develop their politics and analysis — and to apply that analysis to the campaigns they’re working on within the chapter.

 The night schools demystify Marxism and give a framing for the practical work we do.
-They build confidence in our members to not only assert that our campaigns build the socialist movement, but also to explain why and how to new members.
-They allow organizers to feel secure not only in the practical aspects of their work, but also in its historical and ideological underpinnings.
+They build confidence in our members to not only assert that our campaigns build the socialist movement but to also explain why and how to new members.
+They allow organizers to feel secure not only in the practical aspects of their work but also in its historical and ideological underpinnings.

 Having a space for members and member-leaders to draw these connections — between the organizing they’re doing on the ground and our larger theories of change — is crucial.
 It’s through the on-the-ground struggle of campaigns that class consciousness is forged, challenged, and strengthened; campaigns help new members to become organizers, seasoned organizers to become leaders, and all of us to become — and continuing to deepen our politics as — socialists.